SSEHUB/EASyProducer/Plugins/EASy-Producer/ScenariosTest/testdata/real/IIP-Ecosphere/README.txt

   - Merge of configuration and model folder.
   - Maven disabled in VIL.
   - Remove copied iip folder in python sources as well as python execution leftovers
+  - If there, in IIPEcosphere.vil set Boolean tests = false;